tldr-pages/tldr/pages/common/gprof.md

 > Performance analysis tool for many programming languages.
 > It profiles the function executions of a program.

-- Compile binary with gprof information and run it to get {{gmon.out}}:
+- Compile binary with gprof information and run it to get `gmon.out`:

 `gcc -pg {{program.c}} && {{./a.out}}`